Group Therapy in Philadelphia & Online Across PA

 Queer and Trans Teen Group Psychotherapy

 I facilitate these sessions with particular attention to creating safety while encouraging growth.
-Participants explore coming out decisions, managing social anxiety at school, and building resilience against discrimination.
+Group topics will focus on self-esteem, friendships, coming out, and coping strategies.
 Parents often report that their teens feel more confident and connected after joining these groups.
+Learn more about Therapy for Queer and Trans Teens.

 General LGBTQ+ Process Groups